shihaocao/vvtol/README.md

 Optimistically: let's say I am using a 115200 baud rate radio. this means effectively 11520 bytes per second since the 10 to 1 baud to byte conversion.

 If I run my FC at 100 HZ, then I can stream 115 bytes per second.
 This means I can stream 29 floats/integers of critical telemetry.
 Any more, and I'll have to clock down or pick which telemetry is most important.
 Or something extremely silly would be to have multiple radio links hahaha.
 If I clock down to 25Hz, then I can easily buy enough telemetry margin, so I'm sure 115200 baud 915 mhz telem radios will be fine.

+03/24:

+I'm running into a problem of trying to stream protobuf from the microcontroller.
+It's definitely very easy to stream from a native process over UDP to another process over UDP, but if I have to send over a radio, it's not as easy since the teensy doesn't really have a socket to write to haha.
+It only has a radio link.
+This is where people have implmemented and used: https://mavlink.io/en/.

+I am currently trading if I want to use protobuf or if I want to use mavlink.
+If I wanted to use protobuf, maybe I would just stream serial to an offchip esp32, and then have the esp32 serve the data link.